 The 7 Different Types of Power Words

-These different types of power words all accomplish the same goal: They inspire emotion in your reader.
+We’ve organized our power words into seven different types, which all accomplish the same goal: Each elicits emotion in your reader.

-Let’s go over each type and see why they work.
+Let’s go over each type and see why these words work.

 Let’s do a little experiment.